Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Background and Related Work

-Compared with the existing work, DP-CERT 1) presents a simple and effective augmented training scheme, allowing practitioners to introduce different adversarial training techniques through noising, regularization, and adversarially crafted examples, 2) doesn't rely on a denoiser at the inference time, reducing inference latency, and 3) can be used for training both randomly initialized or pre-trained networks.
+Compared with existing works in DP and CR \citep{phan2019, phan2020scalable, tang2021two} reviewed in Section \ref{sec:background}, DP-CERT 1) presents a simple and effective training scheme with augmentations, allowing practitioners to introduce different adversarial training techniques through noising, regularization, and adversarially crafted examples, 2) does not rely on a denoiser at inference time, reducing inference latency, and 3) can be used for training both randomly initialized or pre-trained networks.